livechat/chat-window-ios/README.md

 ### Carthage

-If you use [Carthage](https://github.com/Carthage/Carthage) to manage your dependencies, simply add LiveChat to your `Cartfile`.
+If you use [Carthage](https://github.com/Carthage/Carthage) to manage your dependencies, simply add 'livechat/chat-window-ios' to your `Cartfile`.

 ```
 github "livechat/chat-window-ios" ~> 2.0